ejyongc/stock-analysis/README.md

 This refaction allowed us to improve times on the *2017* and *2018* analysis and make our report more efficient.
 For example:

-    ### Original Script - The analaysis for the years 2017 and 2018 took 1.71875 seconds to run on each.
+    ### Original Script - The analaysis for the years 2017 and 2018 took 1.355469  seconds to run on each.
-    ### Refactored Script - The same analysis for years *2017* and *2018*
+    ### Refactored Script - The same analysis for years *2017* and *2018* took 1.71875 to run on each.

+Althought is not a huge difference (0.183594 delta), the refactored script is more efficient and faster than the origial script since it utilizes a different method to display the outputs.

 4. Summary: In a summary statement, address the following questions.